Turquoise jewelry courtesy of the Zanathia Jewelry Collection

-Turquoise, a mineral created from copper and aluminum over 30 million years ago, is one of the most commonly used natural stones in southwestern jewelry.
+Turquoise, a mineral created from copper and aluminum over 30 million years ago, is one of southwestern jewelry's most commonly used natural stones.
 It is believed that turquoise was first mined and used in North America around 200 B.C.
-In North America, turquoise can be found in historic active mines such as the Kingman Turquoise mine and Morenci Turquoise mine in Arizona.
-Ancient tribes also mined their turquoise in the Cerrillos and Burro Mountains of what is now New Mexico.
-Some of the ancient tribes that used turquoise were the Hohokam and Anasazi people.
-Ancient turquoise beaded necklaces have been discovered by archaeologists at these ancient mines, which indicate that turquoise was commonly used to make jewelry in the Southwest long ago.
-Although these ancient tribes likely called the mineral by another name, the word 'turquoise' is derived from the French word 'turquois',which means Turkey.
+In North America, turquoise can be found in historic active mines such as the Kingman Turquoise mine and the Morenci Turquoise mine in Arizona.
+Ancient tribes also mined their turquoise in the Cerrillos and Burro Mountains of New Mexico.
+Some ancient tribes that used turquoise were the Hohokam and Anasazi people.
+Archaeologists have discovered old turquoise beaded necklaces at these ancient mines, which indicate that turquoise was commonly used to make jewelry in the Southwest long ago.
+Although these ancient tribes likely called the mineral by another name, the word 'turquoise' is derived from the French word 'turquois,' which means Turkish.
 This is due to Europe being introduced to turquoise through Turkey, which was mined in Khorasan of Persia.

 The Native American tribes in the Southwest region of North America developed and mastered the skill of cutting turquoise stone, inlay work, and bead making.
-Some of the different southwestern tribes that are specifically related to certain designs are the Zuni, Santo Domingo, Navajo, Tewa, and Acoma.
-Historical southwestern turquoise jewelry designs includes mosaic inlay, flower stamping, and turquoise heishi beading.
-By the mid 1800's, many native tribes in the Southwest region of North America, such as the Navajo, began to create turquoise jewelry with lapidary silversmith skills learned from the Spanish.
-They began stone cutting with silver and creating jewelry for not just themselves, but for others as well.
-Southwestern turquoise jewelry became a highly sought after collectible for tourists coming in the area for the Grand Canyon via the railroad system.
-During the historical 'Fred Harvey' Era there was a genre of mass produced lightweight Native American jewelry for Anglo-tourists along the Santa Fe railroad lines.
-The Fred Harvey Company, created by entrepreneur Fred Harvey, established jewelry spots for tourists vising the areas.
-The jewelry was created by specialized machinery and also by hand as well.
-Today, Fred Harvey era jewelry is one of the most highly collected and sought after Native American jewelry.
+Some Southwestern tribes related explicitly to specific designs are the Zuni, Santo Domingo, Navajo, Tewa, and Acoma.
+Historical southwestern turquoise jewelry designs include mosaic inlay, flower stamping, and turquoise heishi beading.
+By the mid-1800s, many native tribes in the Southwest region of North America, such as the Navajo, began to create turquoise jewelry with lapidary silversmith skills learned from the Spanish.
+They began stone cutting with silver and making jewelry for not just themselves but others as well.
+Southwestern turquoise jewelry became a highly sought-after collectible for tourists coming to the area for the Grand Canyon via the railroad system.
+During the historical 'Fred Harvey' Era, a genre of mass-produced, lightweight Native American jewelry for Anglo-tourists along the Santa Fe railroad lines.
+The Fred Harvey Company, created by entrepreneur Fred Harvey, established jewelry spots for tourists visiting the areas.
+The jewelry was made by specialized machinery and also by hand as well.
+Today, Fred Harvey-era jewelry is one of the most highly collected and sought-after Native American jewelry.

-(Pictured Above is Atsidi Sani, credited for being the first known Navajo silversmith who taught his four sons the trade, and in return they taught many others)
+(Pictured Above is Atsidi Sani, credited for being the first known Navajo silversmith who taught his four sons the trade, and in return, they introduced many others)

-Southwestern turquoise jewelry is a highly collected piece of history and is important to preserve.
-In modern times, there is still an immense fascination and growing admiration with southwestern turquoise jewelry that I predict will not go away or fade anytime soon.
-The historic significance and importance of preserving southwestern jewelry has been emphasized with time and is certainly a interesting glimpse into the sentimental stories of the people who created these historical treasures.
+Southwestern turquoise jewelry is a highly collected piece of history and is essential to preserve.
+In modern times, there is still an immense fascination and growing admiration for southwestern turquoise jewelry that I predict will not go away or fade anytime soon.
+The historical significance and importance of preserving southwestern jewelry have been emphasized.
+They are undoubtedly an exciting glimpse into the sentimental stories of the people who created these historical treasures.